GCA-VH-lab/msa4u/README.md

 #### Aligmnent and visualisation.

-You can use a fasta file unaligned sequences as input.
+You can use a fasta file with unaligned sequences as input.
 In this case, msa4u will use mafft to align your sequences (*with --auto parameter:* *`mafft --auto input.fa`*) and then perform visualisation.

 `msa4u -fa msa4u_data/aa_sequences.fa`

-With default parameters you will get alignments file (aa_sequences.aln.fa) and pdf file with visualisaton (aa_sequences.pdf) in your working directory.
+With default parameters you will get alignments file (*aa_sequences.aln.fa*) and pdf file with visualisaton (*[aa_sequences.pdf](docs/img/aa_sequences.pdf)*) in your working directory.

 #### Visualisation of a pre-made alignments file.